July 9, 2014

 In this 2014 talk, the Future of Humanity Institute's Nick Bostrom discusses the concept of crucial considerations and how we can use it to maximize our impact on the long-term future.
 This is a transcript of Bostrom's speech which we have lightly edited for readability.

-This is very much a work in progress, and so there’s going to be some jump cuts, and some of the bits will be muddled, etc. But I’ll look forward to the discussion part of this.
+This is very much a work in progress, so there’s going to be some jump cuts, some of the bits will be muddled, etc. But I’ll look forward to the discussion part of this.

 So I want to talk about this concept of a crucial consideration, which comes up in the work that we’re doing a lot.
 Suppose you’re out in the forest and you have a map and a compass, and you’re trying to find some destination.
 You’re carrying some weight, maybe you have a lot of water because you need to hydrate yourself to reach your goal and carry weight, and trying to fine-tune the exact direction you’re going.
 You’re trying to figure out how much water you can pour out, to lighten your load without having too little to reach your destination.